-Treatment section of the Childhood Apraxia of Speech Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+Treatment section of the Apraxia of Speech (Childhood) Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

-Reduced intelligibility and comprehensibility(i.e., the ability to convey intended messages within communicative contexts; Yorkston, Strand, & Kennedy, 1996) are seen as especially debilitating for many children with CAS (e.g., Hall, 2000a, 2000b).
+Reduced intelligibility (i.e., the degree to which the listener understands the individual’s speech) and comprehensibility(i.e., the degree to which the listener understands the individual’s speech within a communicative context; Yorkston, Strand, & Kennedy, 1996) can be especially debilitating for many children with CAS (see, e.g., Hall, 2000a, 2000b).

 Treatment goals for children with CAS focus on facilitating overall communication and language skills by

 - increasing speech production and intelligibility or, when indicated,